 The following table is intended to assist you in understanding the costs and expenses that you will bear directly or indirectly.
-We will not be paying any expenses of this offering.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
 Except where the context suggests otherwise, whenever this prospectus supplement and the accompanying prospectus contains a reference to fees or expenses paid by "you", "NMFC", the "Operating Company", or "us" or that "we", "NMFC", or the "Operating Company" will pay fees or expenses, stockholders will indirectly bear such fees or expenses through NMFC's investment in the Operating Company.